madialder/doge-data/README.md

 This code was written and simplified with assistance by ChatGPT and Claude (and a decent amount of human intervention).

 ## 📊 Data ##
 Data collected using this script (as well as an earlier versions of the code) is also available in this repository.
+The file naming convention is a six digit YEAR, MONTH, DAY, followed by a single name description of the data downloaded (either 'grants,' 'leases,' or 'contracts').

+//An important note: The dataset is not complete.
+I began collecting May 22, 2025, but I believe I missed two data uploads between the collection July 10, 2025 and the collection Oct.
+21, 2025.//

 ## 👤 Author ##
 Made by Madison Alder

-Contact: madisonalder@outlook.com
+Contact: madisonalder (at) outlook.com